ADirin/OTP1_LectureMaterial/FAQ/MUST_READ.md

-# Please Read prior carefuly to send an email
+# Frequently Asked Questions

-## Week 1: Frequently Asked Questions
+**Please Read carefuly prior to send an email**

-### Team & Project Basics
+## Team & Project Basics

 **What is the optimal team size?**
-Four.
+- Four.
+A smaller team size is also possible, but you must ensure that everybody is involved in the development process.

 **Can I do the project alone?**
 No. The ICT project requires team work.